apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the mapping between the environment variables of the cluster and the keys of the environment values.<br />This field is optional.</p><br />
+<p>Defines the mapping between the environment variables of the cluster and the keys of the environment values.</p><br />
 </td>
 </tr>
 </tbody>